TheN00bs/Clean-Streets/README.md

 Flask Python Server

 Note:
-The Google Maps API key is restriced therfore the MiniMap in the App wont render if the project is build in unknown device.
+The Google Maps API key is restriced therfore the MiniMap in the App wont render if the project is build on unknown device.

 Developers: